llvm/clangir/README.md

 transformation passes to optionally use AST information, while also allowing progressive lowering through late use of AST nodes.

-By passing `-fclangir-enable` to the clang driver, the compilation pipeline is modified and CIR gets emitted from ClangAST and then lowered to LLVM IR, backend, etc. Since our LLVM emission support is WIP, functionality is currently limited.
+By passing `-fclangir` to the clang driver, the compilation pipeline is modified and CIR gets emitted from ClangAST and then lowered to LLVM IR, backend, etc. Since our LLVM emission support is WIP, functionality is currently limited.
 To get CIR printed out of a compiler invocation, the flag